 Malcolm Gladwell’s words cut deep:”Genius, in the popular conception, is inextricably tied up with precocity — doing something truly creative, we’re inclined to think, requires the freshness and exuberance and energy of youth.”
 Painful, Mr. Gladwell.
-Based on this rigid picture, what possessed Laurie Sutton to launch a website to inspire others to be creative and open an on-line jewelry business way past her creative prime?
+Based on this rigid picture, what possessed Laurie Sutton to launch an on-line jewelry business way past her creative prime?
 Only one way to find out.

 Q) In the bio on your website you write, “As my 40th birthday approached, I began pondering what I really wanted my life to look and feel like.”
 40 is considered a time to wind down in North American culture, not ramp up, why did you see the need for an overhaul and what did you envision?